-Chromium (Cr) is a transition element.
+Chromium (Cr) is a transition element in d block.
 Chromium has different oxidation states +2, +3 , +6.
 The oxidation state +6 has strong oxidizing ability.
 Chromium hydroxide shows amphoteric characteristics.
 Chromate (CrO42-) and dichromate Cr2O72-) ions are strong oxidizing agents.
 Chromium is used to make alloys and in electroplating.

 1s2 2s2 2p6 3s2 3p6 3d5 4s1

 [Cr(H2O)6]3+(aq) changes its colour (blue-violet) to dark green by forming Cr(OH)3(s) precipitate with alkali.
-With excess alkali, precipitate dissolve and green colour aqueous [Cr(OH)6]3-(aq) complex is given.
+With excess alkali, precipitate dissolves and green colour aqueous [Cr(OH)6]3-(aq) complex is given.

 Cr(OH)3, this hydroxide is an amphoteric compound.